Rudxain/blog/post/dogma_non-sentient.md

 # Dogma for the non-sentient

+> What I'm about to say may be BS

 Imagine a child that has been indoctrinated to believe that:
 - water doesn't move
 - you can resurrect if you die